 You can save almost 75 percent energy and approx $6 per year by using LED bulbs.
 LED bulbs produce 75 percent less heat and last up to 10 times than other bulbs as well.
 So, if you install LED bulbs you can save both replacement cost and energy.
 But, just replacing all bulbs with LED is not enough.
 If you really want to save energy, don’t forget to switch off lights when you’re not in room.

 If you build your house in such a way that you don’t have the right windows, you’ll be losing a significant amount of heat from your house.
 The ways by which windows lose heat are emission of energy, air leakage, transmission and convention.
-In case, you don’t have that , you can change them and get new ones once you’ve some extra money in hand.
+In case, you don’t have double-pane windows that save energy, you can change them and get new ones once you’ve some extra money in hand.
 Those who are currently renovating or building home will surely ask the contractor for appropriate windows.
 These windows may cost little high, but they are worth the investment for your savings.